I-Land: Theme song

 The trainees, who are only just getting to know each other, begin their first official mission with the theme "encounter".
 The I-Landers and Grounders must perform the show's theme song "Into The I-LAND" (original version by IU).
-There are 12 parts in the song, and each trainee picks which they want to perform.
+There are 12 parts in the song, and each trainee chooses which part they want to perform.
 The I-Landers are evaluated individually by the producers and directors, and the entire group's average score determines the number of contestants who move out of the I-Land.
 The Grounders each submit a daily performance video to be reviewed by the producers and directors to determine who will replace the demoted I-Landers, although they do not actually perform on stage.

-Lee Hee-seung is appointed as leader and assigned the part 1 position by the contestants but later gives up both to Ni-ki.
+Lee Hee-seung is appointed as leader and assigned the part 1 position by the contestants but later gives up both to Ni-Ki.
 Rain evaluates their performance two days before their performance.
 The I-Landers receive an average score of 59 and therefore choose six contestants to be moved out of the I-Land.